vinkla/laravel-backup/README.md

 $backup->profile('alternative')->run();
 ```

-If you're curious on how you can write your own destinations, namers, processors and sources you can checkout the source code.
+If you're curious on how you can write your own destinations, namers, processors and sources I suggest you checkout the source code:

 - [LocalDestination](src/Destinations/LocalDestination.php)
 - [SimpleNamer](src/Namers/SimpleNamer.php)